-Ideally you will do a great job puppy proofing before you even bring your puppy home, but they will still need constant supervision.
+Ideally, you will do a great job puppy proofing before you even bring your puppy home, but they will still need constant supervision.

 The difficult work of keeping your puppy safe will get easier in time.

 Work with your puppy every day on training them good behavior that will help them avoid the bad.
-Puppies should start with short 5 min. training sessions a few times a day and work up to longer 20 min. or more sessions several times a day.
+Puppies should start with a short 5 min. training sessions a few times a day and work up to longer 20 min. or more sessions several times a day.

 You will also need to have a good understanding of what foods your dog can and can’t have.
 How to properly groom them, when you should take them to the vet, and warning signs that they may be sick or something may be wrong.

 Once you and your puppy are well trained this part of puppy parenting will get easier.